apchalla/teratogenicity-qsar/README.md

 3. The "Files" folder contains all relevant code outputs that could aid in analyzing of the results that we present in our paper.

 We hope that this supplement supports the reproducibility of our analysis.
-For any extraneous data requests, please contact the Corresponding Author at anup.p.challa.1@vumc.org.
+For extraneous data requests, please contact the Corresponding Author at anup.p.challa.1@vumc.org.